I did the math, here's the smartest way to use text-based electronic messaging

 - Further reading

 I've been using electronic text-based messaging on computers, phones, and other devices since the 20th century.
-Back then, I kind of expected society to consolidate our messaging capabilities on something standard and interoperable yet robust and flexible like we did with voice telephones, the world wide web, the postal system, roads, time measurement, etc. Almost 20 years into the 21st century, and that hasn't really happened.
+Back then, I kind of expected society to consolidate our messaging capabilities on something standard and interoperable yet robust and flexible like we did with voice telephones, the world wide web, the postal system, roads, time measurement, etc. Over 20 years into the 21st century, and that hasn't really happened.
 In fact, personal communications seem to be more fragmented and segregated than ever!
+It's as if you need a different kind of car for each place you want to go to, instead of one car that can go everywhere.

 Every one of those does basically the same thing...